bracagliagiulia/wealth-of-nations-analysis/README.md

 - Examine global patterns in healthcare investment and outcomes.
 - Analyze correlations between **GDP per capita**, **healthcare spending**, and **health outcomes** (life expectancy, mortality rates).
 - Visualize differences between countries and regions.
-- (Bonus) Build an interactive dashboard for exploring healthcare and economic data over time.
+- Build an interactive dashboard for exploring healthcare and economic data over time.

 ## Data Source
 All data for this project is obtained from the **World Bank Open Data portal**.